malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 That is from the perspective of development of a species.
 What about for the development of an individual?
 How do these three systems interact in order to help the individual learn to control its own behaviour?

-One area that appears to have received only minimal research to date is the extent to which innate behaviour may _bootstrap_ learning of habitual and rational behaviours.
-For example, there is some research suggesting that the same mechanisms underlying innate behaviour are also involved in the prediction of outcomes (Dolan & Dayan, 2013) such as future rewards and punishments (Dayan, 2008).
+One area that has received only minimal research to date is the extent to which innate behaviour may _bootstrap_ learning of habitual and rational behaviours.
+An old idea proposed by John Locke was that infants start with a "blank slate" and learn everything.
+Only more recently have we started to find clear evidence that evolution predisposes individuals with innate capabilities that bootstrap learning (McCarthy, 2008; Chappell and Sloman, 2007).
+For example, there is research suggesting that the same mechanisms underlying innate behaviour are also involved in the prediction of outcomes (Dolan & Dayan, 2013) such as future rewards and punishments (Dayan, 2008).
 I suggest that innate behavioural control systems may influence habitual and rational control in more fundamental ways.

 Firstly, it may prevent untrained habitual and rational systems from causing the individual harm through incorrect action or through inaction.
 For example, the reflex to flinch and withdraw from pain is so powerful that to counteract that reflex requires an individual to carefully coordinate calming effects against the parasympathetic nervous system and tensing of counteracting muscles.
 Likewise, young children are often unable to prevent themselves from taking food when they have been told to wait.
 Habitual and rational systems can counteract innate control, but only once they have reached sufficient maturity.
 So, while habitual and rational systems are under-developed and prone to error, the innate system maintains behaviour within the bounds of a "safe zone".